 On February 17, 2004, we filed a lawsuit against Axiom Microdevices Inc., a California corporation, and a former employee in the United States District Court for the Western District of Texas, Austin Division, alleging theft of trade secrets by Axiom and the individual.
 The lawsuit also alleged that the former employee breached his ethical, contractual and fiduciary obligations to us by disclosing trade secrets and confidential information to Axiom and that Axiom tortiously interfered with the former employee's contractual obligations to us.
 On September 14, 2004, we added claims for infringement of United States Patents 6,549,071 and 6,788,141 to the pending suit.
 The patents relate to our proprietary technology for CMOS RF power amplifiers.
-On April 6, 2006, a jury found that Axiom misappropriated trade secret data sheet documents including our confidential information and that the misappropriation was done with malice, fraud or gross negligence.
-The jury did not find misappropriation of other trade secrets, breach of obligations by our former employee, nor tortious interference with the former employee's contractual relationship.
-The jury found our '071 and '141 patents to be valid, but not infringed by the accused products.
-The Court held an additional hearing on April 20, 2006 to determine the appropriate remedies and sanctions, but has not yet entered a judgment.
-At this time, we cannot estimate the final outcome of this matter or resulting financial impact to us, if any.
+On May 23, 2006, the Court entered its final judgment.
+The Court found that Axiom misappropriated trade secret data sheets including our confidential information and that the misappropriation was done with malice, fraud or gross negligence.
+The Court did not find breach of obligations by our former employee, nor tortious interference with the former employee's contractual relationship.
+The Court '071 and '141 patents to be valid, but not infringed by the accused products.
+The Court ordered Axiom to return our information and to not use such information in the future.
+The Court denied our motion for a permanent injunction enjoining Axiom from selling its products and did not award us financial damages from Axiom's misappropriation of our data sheets.
+The Court ordered Axiom to pay \$250,000, in addition to other sanctions previously paid to us, due to Axiom's conduct during the lawsuif.

 On December 14, 2005, Power-One, Inc. (Power-One), a Delaware corporation, filed a lawsuit against us, in the United States District Court for the Eastern District of Texas, Marshall Division, alleging willful infringement of United States Patents 6,936,999 and 6,949,916, and of patent applications Nos.
 2004/0123164A1 and 2004/0093533A1.
 On February 28, 2006, we filed a declaratory judgment action in the United States District Court for the Western District of Texas, Austin Division seeking a declaration that Power-One's U.S. Patent No. 7,000,125 (the patent that issued from the patent application No. 2004/0123164A1) is not infringed by us.
 The lawsuits relate to our Si825x family of digital power supply controllers.
-At this time, we cannot estimate the outcome of this matter or resulting financial impact to us, if any.
+At this time, we cannot estimate the outcome of this matter or resulting financial impact to us, if any